jmlrazzak/Queries/Microsoft Defender Queries.md

 | take 10
 ```

+**<ins>Displays events where mail forwarding rules were created or modified, including the user responsible**
 ```
 //This query will show you the details of the events where mail forwarding rules were created or modified, including the user (AccountDisplayName) who performed the action. let dest_email = ""; // enter here destination email as seen in the alert or leave blank if not known